Athletics at the 1948 Summer Olympics – Men's shot put: Competition format

 The competition used the two-round format introduced in 1936, with the qualifying round completely separate from the divided final.
 In qualifying, each athlete received three attempts; those recording a mark of at least 14.60 metres advanced to the final.
 If fewer than 12 athletes achieved that distance, the top 12 would advance.
 The results of the qualifying round were then ignored.
 Finalists received three throws each, with the top six competitors receiving an additional three attempts.
 The best distance among those six throws counted.

 Records

 Prior to the competition, the existing world and Olympic records were as follows.

 Jim Fuchs broke the Olympic record with his first throw of the final, at 16.32 metres.
 Wilbur Thompson, later in the round, threw 16.47 metres to break the new record.
 In the second throw of the final, Jim Delaney achieved a new record at 16.68 metres.
-Thompson again broke this new record, putting the shot 17.12 metres.
+Later in the round, Thompson again broke this new record, putting the shot 17.12 metres.
 That would hold as the record through the rest of the competition.
 In all, the three men had 10 throws greater than the old Olympic record: all five of Thompson's legal throws, three of Fuchs's throws, and two of Delaney's.
+USA took a sweep of the medals.